 Step 6: Reconcile with Accounting

 Once payment is sent, the invoice is ready to be marked as paid in your finance system, and can be made even easier by automating reconciliation with your accounting software.
+This reconciliation marks the final step in the accounts payable cycle.

 Solutions like Quickbooks and Xero can keep your balance sheet accurate and automate any follow ups required.
 They won't take care of receiving and making payments, but using a payments integration like Plooto will save a ton of time on manual entry once payments are made and received.